 The TA will make an official test file available a couple of days before the due date.
 Turn in your assignment using the turnin program.
-Turn in the two source programs client.c and server.c, a README file and a make file.
+Turn in the two source programs client.c and server.c, a README file and a make file that the TA can run to test your client and server.